team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `fs` module, which is required for reading the file.
+1. We import the `fs` module, which is required for reading the image file.

 2. We define the `encodeImage` function as provided.

 3. We specify the path to the image we want to encode.

-4. We call the `encodeImage` function with the image path.
+4. We call the `encodeImage` function with the image path and store the result in the `encodedImage` variable.

-5. The function returns the base64 encoded string representation of the image.
-6. We log the result to the console.
+5. We log the encoded image to the console.
+In a real-world scenario, you would typically use this encoded string for various purposes, such as sending it in an API request, storing it in a database, or using it directly in HTML.

-7. We wrap the operation in a try-catch block to handle any potential errors (e.g., if the file doesn't exist).
+6. We wrap the operation in a try-catch block to handle any potential errors, such as the file not being found.

 Remember to replace `'./path/to/your/image.jpg'` with the actual path to the image you want to encode.
-This path can be absolute or relative to your script's location.

-Also, note that this function reads the entire file into memory at once, so it may not be suitable for very large files.
-For large files, you might want to consider using a streaming approach instead.
+Also, make sure you have the necessary permissions to read the file at the specified location.